Kyuunex/Momiji/README.md

 To blacklist a word, type `;blacklist <whatever you want to blacklist>`

 ### Blacklist channels from pinning
-By default, if a `guild_pin_channel` is configured for a guild, every channel the bot sees is eligable to have it's messages pinned in the pin channel.
+By default, if a `guild_pin_channel` is configured for a guild, every channel the bot sees is eligible to have it's messages pinned in the pin channel.
 Blacklisting a channel will make messages from that channel unpinnable in the pin channel.
 To blacklist a channel, type `;sql INSERT INTO pin_channel_blacklist VALUES ("<channel_id>")`

 ### Music playback
 Momiji's music functionality is playlist based.
 In the `data` folder, you create a folder named `audio` and put you `mp3`, `ogg` or `flac` files in.
 Currently, only bot admins can play music with this bot.
 For music to play, the bot must be in the voice channel, duh.
-`;vc [join/leave]` - Join/Leave voice chat
+`;vc_[join/leave]` - Join/Leave voice chat
-`;music [play/stop/next]` - Music controls
+`;m_[play/stop/next]` - Music controls

 ---